aipartnersglobal/aipartnersglobal/README.md

-- 👋 Hi, I’m @aipartnerslab
+- 👋 Hi, I’m @aipartners
 - 👀 I’m interested in the use cases of AI and the future of work.
 - 🌱 I’m currently learning about AI and various cutting edge technology along with building.
 - 💞️ I’m looking to collaborate on your most preferred platforms and channels.
 - 📫 How to reach me aipartnerspodcast@gmail.com or ring us at (209)260-1057.
 - 😄 Pronouns: They/their
-- ⚡ Fun fact: helping human flourishing with AI, science, and technology.
+- ⚡ Fun fact: help human flourishing with AI, science, and technology.

 <!---
-aipartnerslab/aipartnerslab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+aipartners/aipartners is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 # Tech Stack